FREQUENTLY ASKED QUESTIONS

 Firstly, please make all necessary staff aware of any medical conditions and allergies that you may have so that they can plan accordingly.

-In the event of an accident, the island has a part-time Nurse who can carry out First Aid before deciding whether or not a trip to the Mainland is required.
+In the event of a minor injury, the island has a part-time Nurse who can carry out First Aid before deciding whether or not a trip to the Mainland is required.
+In an emergency, an airlift is arranged via Air Ambulance or Coastguard.

 A First Aid kit accompanies each group of volunteers during Dyke work.